-He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
+He that dwelleth in the secret place of the Most High shall abide under the shadow of the Almighty.
 (Psalm 91:1, KJV)

-The words of Psalm 91 have echoed through the ages, inspiring people of all walks of life with its message of divine protection and hope.
+The words of Psalm 91 have echoed through the ages, inspiring people of all walks of life with their message of divine protection and hope.
 Psalm 91 is a reminder of God’s unwavering faithfulness and a source of comfort and security in times of difficulty and uncertainty.
 But who wrote Psalm 91?
 Was it written by King David or someone else?
 When was it written?
 And what does it mean in the modern context?

-In this and subsequent articles, we will explore the background of psalm 91, who wrote it, when it was written, and what it means to us today.
+In this and subsequent articles, we will explore the background of Psalm 91, who wrote it, when it was written, and what it means to us today.

 Psalm 91 is one of the most renowned and oft-recited psalms, with many invoking God’s protection and deliverance from danger and calamity through its words.
 It is so well-known that even the devil himself quoted parts of it when he tempted Jesus in the wilderness.
 Many people over the centuries have recited its words in their prayers as a way to exorcise or drive away demons and evil spirits.